 Once the petitions are verified, proponents must prepare a LAFCO application.
 The application must include:

-- A map and legal description of the boundaries of the proposed incorporation area; - Justification for the proposal;
+- A map and legal description of the boundaries of the proposed incorporation area; - Justification for the proposal; - A plan for the transfer/provision of public services; and - Other information as requested by LAFCO.

 FIRST THINGS FIRST!